 The next day I drove my new pride and joy to university, eager to show my uni chums what I had bought to replace my Capri.
-At first it was met with nods of approval, with my friends seemingly impressed with the premium German saloon and its GTE wheels.
+At first, it was met with nods of approval, with my friends seemingly impressed with the premium German saloon and its GTE wheels.

 But then they looked inside and promptly fell about laughing.
 It was the green interior, you see.
-Naturally I joined in the fun, keen to disguise my embarrassment.
+Naturally, I joined in the fun, keen to disguise my embarrassment.

-That said, my friends were all too happy to jump inside the Incredible Hulk’s boudoir when I offered them a lift to our off-site study centre.
+That said, my friends were all too happy to jump into the Incredible Hulk’s boudoir when I offered them a lift to our off-site study centre.
 Every week we ventured to Lulworth in a ropey old minibus, driven by a fellow who put speed above safety.
 We all had a sense that we were only ever two minutes away from a crash of epic proportions.

 A few miles into our journey, my friend Daniel, who was travelling in the front, went to adjust the green front seat.
 He was then thrust backwards as the seat gave way, leaving him staring up at John, who was travelling in the back.
 Brummie John wailed as 12-stones of Daniel landed on his knees, much to the amusement of Sarah, who was travelling behind me.

 Sadly, Daniel was unable to put the seat back in its upright position, leaving John with the unenviable task of holding it up for the remainder of the journey.
 Meanwhile, Sarah and Daniel proceeded to identify all the other faults and niggles with my Audi 80, of which there were many.
 I’d already advised them not to use the windows.

 Needless to say, when given the choice of travelling back in the death-trap minibus or the should-have-been-scrapped-weeks-ago Audi 80, my friends took their chances with the Transit.
 I travelled back alone, with the passenger seat in a rather dodgy looking reclined position.